 Ancient Egyptian religion remained mostly unchanged for many thousands of years, apart from a very short time of belief in one god during the Amarna period under King Akhenaten.
-Also, their culture changed little over this time.
-Although the Egyptians claimed to be monotheistic, in practice they were polytheistic.
+Their culture changed little over this time.
+Although the Egyptians claimed to be monotheistic, in practise they were polytheistic.

 Religion was organized by a very powerful, well-educated priesthood with unlimited authority under the Pharaoh.
 The king was God on earth in the form of man, and no distinction was made between God and king.
 It was because of this that the ancient Egyptian belief system created and supported the political and social hierarchy.

-Egyptians had strong belief in an after-life, but only the wealthy could afford the expensive and labour-intensive preparations for this after-life.
+Egyptians strongly believed in an after-life, but only the wealthy could afford the expensive and labour-intensive preparations for this after-life.
 Kings and powerful nobility could, and this led to the creation of the monuments of ancient Egypt, like the pyramids that many of us have seen in pictures.

-Religion in Egypt evolved over centuries and created and supported the political and social hierarchy.
+Religion in Egypt evolved over centuries.
+This created and supported the political and social hierarchy.
 In Egyptian society religion was significant for growth of the civilization, as it fostered a shared understanding and shared values.
 Egyptians believed in the after-life.
-They believed that everyone possessed a soul, which would live on after death.
-In their belief, after death, ordinary people would go to the world of Osiris (afterlife) while only Pharaohswould go to the land of Ra, the sun god.
+They believed that everyone possessed a soul that would live on after death.
+In their belief, after death, ordinary people would go to the world of Osiris (afterlife) while only Pharaohs would go to the land of Ra, the sun god.
 This is why Paraohs bodies were prepared in special way and buried in pyramids.

 The next stage of religious worship saw Egyptians conceive God in a more personalised form.
 This phase was known as a mythical phase where gods were depicted as having human bodies and temples were built in major cities to worship local gods.
 During the New kingdom, 1100 B.C to 1600 B.C, these temples honoured a triad of gods based on the pattern established by the mythical family of Osiris, Isis and Horus.

 Egyptian religion continued to develop and influence other societies, such as Greece and Rome, which conquered Egypt in the 600 B.C and 30 B.C.
 Ancient pagan religions eventually faded and were replaced by monotheistic religions.
-Today the majority of the Egyptian population is Muslim, with a small minority of Jews and Christians.
+Today the majority of the Egyptian population is Muslim, while a small minority are Jews and Christians.

 Ancient Egyptians believed that when the pharaoh died, he would enter the land of the sun god, while part of his spirit (known as “ka”) would remain with his body.
 To properly care for his spirit, the corpse was embalmed in a special way, this is known as mummification.
 Initially the dead were buried in small pits in the desert; however, the heat dehydrated the bodies and created lifelike mummies.
 They then buried the bodies in coffins, but found that lack of sand and heat from the desert caused the bodies to decay.
 Centuries later, the Egyptians had managed to create a method of preserving the bodies in a way that they would remain lifelike, by embalming the bodies and wrapping them in strips of linen.